Krrish0902/Vent.ai/README.md

 ### First Time Setup

-1. **Add API Key**: Click the settings icon and add your OpenAI API key
+1. **Add API Key**: Click the settings icon and add your Google Gemini API key
 2. **Name Your Friend**: Choose what you'd like to call your AI companion
 3. **Choose Theme**: Select light, dark, or system theme
 4. **Start Chatting**: Begin your first conversation!